 The fastest route to Bear Peak Summit is Fern Canyon Trail.

 Be prepared, this hiking trail is very steep in some sections.
 Fern Canyon is considered one of the most difficult hikes in Boulder.
 Your fitness level should be above average.
+Learn about the benefits of steep hiking trails and mountains.

 Start at NCAR: Take NCAR Trail to Mesa Trail to Fern Canyon Trail.